triplea-game/triplea/docs/dev/README.md

 Response to a frozen game problem, below are steps notes of what would be needed to debug such a problem:

-  - launch the game from a console window, running: ./triplea_unix.sh  | tee output.txt
+  - launch the game from a console window
   - recreate the game freeze.
   - In a second console, "`kill -3`" the process id of the running game.
 As a one line that would be:
      - `ps -ef | grep java | grep GameRunner | awk '{print $2}' | xargs kill -3`